Posted by Paul

 An often overlooked part of a good marketing strategy is collecting information on all your customers, including their contact information, services done and feedback, and keeping it organized in one central place.
 An electronic database is a good bet,because it will help streamline any outreach marketing you choose to do later.

 Similarly, you can ask happy customers to refer your business to their friends, family and other contacts.
 If they’re pleased with your work, they’ll likely be glad to share you with the people they care about.
+Remember, word-of-mouth referrals is the cornerstone of a good business.

 You already have to invest in things like an office space, vehicles and uniforms.
 So make that investment work for your marketing, too.
 Here’s how.